 The following images and videos are a glimpse of my process as an artist.
-I do not work in one studio but many, mostly outside and hopefully with lots of people.
+I work in many environments usually in collaboration with other artisans, farmers and builders.
+Usually it is an open studio process with interns (learn more), classes and communities.
 I work on farms, in theatre, in metal shops, usually in New England and sometimes abroad.
-I collaborate with farmers and animals, weather and time.

 The process continues once the piece is installed as the environment collaborates with the sculpture, transforming it, marking the conditions of weather and time.